 Within Gloucestershire, Dr Anita Takwale is the hair and nail specialist.
 She provides a secondary and tertiary hair and nails referral service for the South West.

-The service covers a wide variety of support for hair and nail conditions, and includes facilities for Diphencyprone immunotherapy (for alopecia areata), as well as strong links with a dermatopathologist with an interest in hair and nail disease.
+The service covers a wide variety of support for hair and nail conditions, and includes facilities for Diphencyprone immunotherapy (for alopecia areata), hair microscopy, and medical photography, as well as strong links with a dermatopathologist with an interest in hair and nail disease.

 Dr Takwale holds this specialist hair clinic in two locations.
 This clinic is held on the NHS twice a month at Gloucester Royal Hospital.